Starting Water Wash

 The streambed is dry for most of the year and at first has a floor of soft sand bordered by weathered, sloping rocks on each side.
 The canyon begins gradually; the narrows are at first only 6 feet deep and with more open stretches at intervals.
 After 30 minutes walking the slot is around 30-40 feet deep, very narrow in places yet still generally light and sunny.

 The floor is now covered by a mixture of sand and stones, mostly quite flat but with occasional drops of a few feet, often with car tires and other flood-borne debris wedged between the boulders.
 Around this point the passageways are crossed by several mineral veins extruded vertically into the otherwise flat layers of red Navajo sandstone that form the canyon walls.
 Logs are jammed between the walls at intervals - some high above the floor, others low, impeding progress slightly.
 Crows nest in crevices high in the cliffs above, their occupants filling the narrow passages with eerie, echoing cries.
-Apart from these and other birds, wildlife in the vast, sandy Navajo reservation is limited to whiptail lizards, snakes and coyotes.
+Apart from these and other birds, visible wildlife in the vast, sandy Navajo Reservation is limited to whiptail lizards, snakes and coyotes.

 After 40 minutes walking (1.5 miles) the canyon becomes so deep in places that little sunlight can penetrate, and some passages are dark and creepy, but always the rocks are delicately shaped and colorful.
 There are a few short side-canyons; one is especially curved and twisting, formed by a chain of circular potholes linked by narrow channels in the rock.
 For a few hundred yards the cliffs open out and become less steep but then close in sharply (after about an hour); just before is the last of several climb-out places that allow for an exit of the canyon up to the sandy desert above.
 The slot is then very narrow, dark and twisting, with sharp S-shaped bends, chokestones, small pools, downward steps of 3 feet or so, and (probably) log jams.
 The narrowness of the canyon means that such obstructions can create a blockage 20 feet or more high, but the next major flash flood tends to wash them away, so the exact conditions are ever changing.